danny-votez/Roll-A-Dice-Simple-App-with-Kotlin/README.md

 </div>
 #### Notes

--In the illustration, the displays are based on random value
+- In the illustration, the displays are based on random value
+- First range is 6 sided dice, second is 12-sided dice and 3rd is 120-sided dice
+- Hence, displayed values vary relative to the parameter specified in the roll method